jundalisay/sp/content/en/research/heisenberg/physics/chapter-11.md

+---
-The Role of Modern Physics in the Present Development of Human Thinking
+title: "The Role of Modern Physics in the Present Development of Human Thinking"
+heading: Chapter 9
+date: 2025-10-24
+description: ""
+weight: 64
+icon: "Werner Heisenberg"
+c: "firebrick"
+---

-The philosophical implications of modern physics have been discussed in the foregoing chapters in order to show that this most modern part of science touches very old trends of thought at many points, that it approaches some of the very old problems from a new direction.
-It is probably true quite generally that in the history of human thinking the most fruitful developments frequently take place at those points where two different lines of thought meet.
-These lines may have their roots in quite different parts of human culture, in different times or different cultural environments or different religious traditions; hence if they actually meet, that is, if they are at least so much related to each other that a real interaction can take place, then one may hope that new and interesting developments will follow.
+In the history of human thinking the most fruitful developments frequently take place at those points where two different lines of thought meet.

+These lines may have their
+roots in quite different parts of human culture, in different times or different cultural environments or different religious traditions; hence if they actually meet, that is, if they are at least so much related to each other that a real interaction can take place, then one may hope that new and interesting developments will follow.

 Atomic physics as a part of modern science does actually penetrate in our time into very different cultural traditions.
 It is not only taught in Europe and the Western countries, where it belongs to the traditional activity in the natural sciences, but it is also studied in the Far East, in countries like Japan and China and India, with their quite different cultural background, and in Russia, where a new way of thinking has been established in our time; a new way related both to specific scientific developments of the Europe of the nineteenth century and to other entirely different traditions from Russia itself.

-It can certainly not be the purpose of the following discussion to make predictions about the probable result of the encounter between the ideas of modern physics and the older traditions.
+ It can certainly not be the
+purpose of the following discussion to make predictions about the probable result of the encounter between the ideas of modern physics and the older traditions.
 But it may be possible to define the points from which the interaction between the different ideas may begin.

-In considering this process of expansion of modern physics it would 130 certainly not be possible to separate it from the general expansion of natural science, of industry and engineering, of medicine, etc., that is, quite generally of modern civilization in all parts of the world.
+In considering this process of expansion of modern physics it would

+certainly not be possible to separate it from the general expansion of natural science, of industry and engineering, of medicine, etc., that is, quite generally of modern civilization in all parts of the world.
 Modern physics is just one link in a long chain of events that started from the work of Bacon, Galileo and Kepler and from the practical application of natural science in the seventeenth and eighteenth centuries.

 The connection between natural science and technical science has from the beginning been that of mutual assistance: The progress in technical science, the improvement of the tools, the invention of new technical devices have provided the basis for more, and more accurate, empirical knowledge of nature; and the progress in the understanding of nature and finally the mathematical formulation of natural laws have opened the way to new applications of this knowledge in technical science.
 For instance, the invention of the telescope enabled the astronomers to measure the motion of the stars more accurately than before;

 thereby a considerable progress in astronomy and in mechanics was made possible.
 On the other hand, precise knowledge of the mechanical laws was of the greatest value for the improvement of mechanical tools, for the construction of engines, etc. The great expansion of this combination of